ThingsIXFoundation/docs/docs/mappers/1_lottery.md

 In this example there are 2 lotteries.
 The first is still running and the second lottery is finished and the results are available.
 Lets check which tickets won and which tickets not for lottery `2`.
 We also provide the `--verify` flag.
-With this flag the tool will check for ~20% random tickets the locally calculated results with the results stored in the lottery draw.
+With this flag the tool will compare for ~20% random tickets the locally calculated results with the results stored in the lottery draw.
 If it finds a deviation it will print a warning with the ticket and lottery number for which the result doesn't match.